grasshoppermouse/menopause/README.md

 `targets::tar_make()`

-This takes about 90 minutes on my iMac M3, and should create the `menopause_paper.html` file.
+This takes about 100 minutes on my iMac M3, and should create the `menopause_paper.html` file.
-There is a multiprocessing setting in the `_targets.R` file (currently commented out) that could speed things up.